 - Does it affect SEO?

-// We select the container
+// Select the container

 const contenedor = document.querySelector(".horizontal-scroll-contenedor");